Roberto Cofresí: Death and legacy

 On the morning of March 29, 1825, a firing squad was assembled to carry out the sentence handed down to the pirates.
 The public execution, which had a large number of spectators, was supervised by the Regimiento de Infantería de Granada between eight and nine a.m.
 Catholic priests were present to hear confessions and offer comfort.
 As the pirates prayed, they were shot before the silent crowd.
 Although San Felipe del Morro is the accepted execution site, Alejandro Tapia y Rivera (whose father was a member of the Regimiento de Granada) places their execution near Convento Dominico in the Baluarte de Santo Domingo (part of present-day Old San Juan).
 According to historian Enrique Ramírez Brau, in a final act of defiance Cofresí refused to have his eyes covered after he was tied to a chair and he was blindfolded by soldiers.
-Richard Wheeler said that the pirate said that after killing three or four hundred people, it would be strange if he was not accustomed to death.
-Cofresí supposedly said he had "killed four hundred persons with his own hands, but never to his knowledge had he killed a native of Puerto Rico."
+As per author Richard Wheeler, the pirate said that after killing three or four hundred people, it would be strange if he was not accustomed to death.
+Another claim attributed to Cofresí's valediction is that he had "killed four hundred persons with his own hands, but never to his knowledge had he killed a native of Puerto Rico."
 Cofresí's last words were reportedly, "I have killed hundreds with my own hands, and I know how to die.
 Fire!"

 According to several of the pirates' death certificates, they were buried on the shore next to the Santa María Magdalena de Pazzis Cemetery.
 Hernández Morales and several of his associates received the same treatment.
 Cofresí and his men were buried behind the cemetery, on what is now a lush green hill overlooking the cemetery wall.
 Contrary to local lore, they were not buried in Old San Juan Cemetery (Cementerio Antiguo de San Juan); their execution as criminals made them ineligible for burial in the Catholic cemetery.
 A letter from Sloat to United States Secretary of the Navy Samuel L. Southard implied that at least some of the pirates were intended to be "beheaded and quartered, and their parts sent to all the small ports around the island to be exhibited".
 Spanish authorities continued to arrest Cofresí associates until 1839.